TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/chapter8.md

 F. You can access a private constructor with the main() method in the same class.

 Answer: C, E

+❌ - Incorrect
+The correct answer was C and F.
+C - this.variableName can be called from any instance method in the class.
+F - You can acceess a private constructor with the main() method in the same class. this() can only be called in a constructor - if there is a constructor then there is no default constructor.

 19. Which statements about the following classes are correct?
 (Choose all that apply.)